gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 A simple rule of thumb: if **you** are the main bottleneck, subscriptions can pay off.
 If **the system** is the main bottleneck, you probably want the API.

-## The open and cost-sensitive frontier
+## The open and local story

-This is where the story gets much more interesting.
+This is where the economics really changed.

-In 2024, the safe assumption was that open models were clearly worse and mostly useful for toy workloads or strict privacy constraints.

-In 2026, that assumption is stale.

-### DeepSeek V3.2: the economics breaker

-DeepSeek V3.2 is the model that makes people recalculate their budgets.

-If you can get something in the rough neighborhood of frontier performance at a tiny fraction of the price, then the architecture changes.
-Suddenly it becomes rational to:

-- run cheap bulk turns on DeepSeek
-- escalate only failures or hard planning to Claude or Gemini
-- use open or self-hosted models as privacy fallbacks
-- route sub-agents aggressively without worrying about token burn

-That's a very OpenClaw-native pattern.

-### GLM-4.6 and Qwen3-family: serious open-weight contenders

-GLM-4.6 and Qwen3-based coding models matter because they are no longer just "pretty good for open models."
-They're now good enough that serious agent builders have to test them.

-The big advantages:

-- OpenAI-compatible serving options exist
-- costs are dramatically lower
-- self-hosting is possible
-- privacy and compliance stories are much cleaner
-- coding performance is credible enough for real use

-If agent frameworks want to appeal to enterprise and homelab deployments, these models are strategically important.

-### Kimi K2.5: interesting because it thinks in agents

-Kimi K2.5 stands out not just on price/performance, but because its product framing explicitly includes agent swarms and large numbers of tool calls.

-That matters conceptually.
-OpenClaw already has sub-agents as a first-class idea.
-A model trained and positioned around orchestration, delegation, and multi-agent behavior is naturally relevant, even if it's not the universal best model.
+**DeepSeek V3.2** is the model that makes people rethink budgets. **GLM-4.6** and **Qwen3-family** models make open or semi-open routing much more credible than it was two years ago. **Kimi K2.5** is interesting because it is explicitly framed around agent-style workflows rather than just generic chat.

+The strategic point is simple: there is now a real cheap tier.
+That changes architecture.
+You can let cheaper models do bulk work and reserve expensive premium models for the small number of turns where they truly matter.

-## Why Ollama deserves a place in this conversation
+### Why Ollama matters

-Ollama is not a frontier model vendor.
-It is something arguably more important for many real deployments: **the shortest path from "I want local models" to "I have a working local model API."**
+Ollama matters less as a model provider and more as a deployment layer.
+It is the shortest path from *"I want local models"* to *"I have a working local model API."*

-That makes it strategically important.
+That makes it useful for four things:

-### What Ollama is good at

-Ollama gives users an easy local serving layer for open models:

-- one-command local model pulls
-- a simple local API
-- broad community support
-- fast experimentation with model swaps
-- reasonable ergonomics on laptops, desktops, and homelabs

-If your goal is:

-- privacy-preserving local inference
-- offline fallback
-- a cheap always-available local workhorse
-- experimenting with Qwen, DeepSeek distills, Llama, Mistral, or Nemotron variants

-...then Ollama is one of the most practical answers.

-### What Ollama is not good at

-It is important not to confuse **Ollama-the-runtime** with **frontier hosted APIs**.
+1. **local fallback** when cloud APIs are down,
+2. **privacy-sensitive work** you do not want to ship to a hosted provider,
+3. **cheap grunt work** like summarization, extraction, and first-pass triage,
+4. **experimentation** with open models without paying frontier API prices.

-Ollama does not magically make a local 8B or 14B model compete with Opus 4.7.
-It also does not automatically solve:
+The important caveat: Ollama does not magically turn a small local model into Claude Opus 4.7.
+It is a deployment layer, not a quality guarantee.

-- tool-use fine-tuning
-- structured output reliability
-- long-horizon planning
-- large-context robustness
-- multi-user rate and memory management

-In other words: Ollama is a deployment layer, not a quality guarantee.

-### Where Ollama fits in an agent stack

-For OpenClaw, Ollama is best viewed as one of four things:

-1. **Local fallback provider**
-   Internet or API outage?
-Route basic turns locally.

-2. **Privacy tier**
-   Sensitive internal notes, local document triage, or workflows where sending content to an external API is undesirable.

-3. **Cheap grunt-worker tier**
-   Summaries, classification, tagging, extraction, first-pass search, lightweight code explanation.

-4. **Dev sandbox**
-   The easiest way to test prompt templates, routing, and model-specific behavior without paying frontier API prices.

-This is the most useful mental model: **Ollama is not the main brain; it's the local muscle.**

 ## So what should people actually do?